AmazingMonster/conceptrodon/docs/contents/metafunctions/typelivore/conditional.doc.md

 >);
 ```

-- We can pass predicates to `Select::Road`.
-It returns a function such that when invoked, the function becomes `IfTrue` if the arguments satisfy all predicates;
+- `Select::Road` accepts a list of predicates and returns a function.
+When invoked, the function returns `IfTrue` if the arguments satisfy all of the predicates;
-otherwise, the function becomes `IfFalse`.
+otherwise, the function returns `IfFalse`.

 ```C++
 struct VoidInt;